rathoddinesh14/SamriddhiSampada/README.md

 2. [Arrow World](arrow-world/README.md)
    In this project, react code is written using the arrow function syntax.
    Event handlers code is also written.
 Using props to pass data from parent to child component and not vice-versa.
+Using state(hook) to interactively update the UI/input.